-Firstly, there are believers who insist that there is no conflict between the two and, secondly, those who see the possibility of such conflict.
-It is admittedly very tempting to avoid the question altogether by claiming that science and religion cannot come into conflict.
-But I’ve come to believe that such an assertion is problematic.
+It is clear that there are those religionists who insist that there is no conflict between the two.
+Then there are those who see the possibility of such conflict.
+For many it would seem rather tempting to avoid the question altogether by simply claiming that science and religion cannot ever come into conflict.
+But as notable theologians such as William Lane Craig have come to see, such an assertion is quite problematic (1).

-Those who claim that there is no conflict between theology and science espouse one of two views (1).
-Firstly, that of the double-truth theory which holds that something can be scientifically false but theologically true.
-Or they may hold the view complementarianism which says that science and theology are two non-overlapping domains.
-This well reminds me of the late Stephen Gould who claimed that religion and science are essentially “Non-overlapping magisterial” (2).
-This position argues that science tells us facts and theology gives us value and meaning.
-The issue here is, however, that there is objective truth about the way reality is (this I take as undeniable since to assert that “There is no objective truth” is to make an objectively meaningful truth statement and thus such a position would be self-refuting).
-So, if scientific truth suggests that the universe is finite then it would be no good for theology to suggest that it is infinite.
-A truth claim made in the realm of theology can clash with scientific claims.
-This would suggest that the double-truth is incoherent.
+Those who claim that there is no conflict between theology and science hold to one of two views: the double-truth theory or complementarianism.
+On the double-truth theory, one holds that something could be scientifically false but theologically true.
+The view complementarianism, moreover, which says that science and theology are two non-overlapping domains.
+This latter view would well remind some readers of the late Stephen Gould who claimed that religion and science are essentially “Non-overlapping magisteria” (2).
+This position argues that science provides us facts and theology gives us value and meaning.
+The problem raised here is, however, is that there is objective truth about the way reality is, at least which is proposed by objective realists.
+So, in a way of an example, if scientific truth suggests that the universe is finite then it would be no good for theology to suggest that it is infinite, and thus a truth claim made in the realm of theology can clash with those made within the realm of science.

 1. Craig, W. 2009.
 Who Made God?: And Answers to Over 100 Other Tough Questions on Faith. p.
 58 (Scribd ebook format)